 Princeton Research Day (PRD) is a one-day celebration of the research enterprise across generations of scholars and researchers at Princeton.
 It is sponsored by the Office of the Dean of the College, Office of the Dean of the Graduate School, Office of the Dean of the Faculty and Office of the Dean of Research.
 Undergraduates, graduate students, and postdocs may apply to present their research in various formats to the campus community.
 The event promotes Princeton’s commitment to scholarship, innovation, and research and provides a venue for professional development.
 There are additional opportunities to volunteer to chair or judge a session.
 This year’s event will take place on May 2019.

 GradSpeak is a workshop offered monthly to enhance graduate student's public speaking skills where practice is encouraged and feedback is given in a constructive supportive environment.
-Each session will have a topic to practice (for example: your research in a nutshell) and a focus on technical skill such as diction or eye contact with the audience.
+Each session will have an inpromptu topic (e.g. your research in a nutshell, someone who inspires you) and a focus on a technical skill such as diction or eye contact with the audience.
 Co-sponsored by The Graduate School, and PrincetonWrites.

 Speak with Style (SwS) is a group dedicated to exploring the art and science of effective communication.
 SwS aims to provide a medium for people to share their strategies in speaking with more confidence, and avails itself as a resource and platform for students to polish and perfect their presentation, pitching, and social communication skills.
 To learn more about joining this group please email email@example.com.